 The thinking behind this tiered structure is developmental in nature.
-Various models of human and spiritual progression suggest a movement from pre-egoic states to healthy egoic states prior to entering trans egoic states.10 We are suggesting through this tiered model that attempting to manage ego dysfunction and suffering by transcending ego is a spiritual bypass of a developmental process.
-In other words, you have to be someone before you can be no one, and jumping ahead is not ideal.
+Various models of human and spiritual progression suggest a movement from pre-egoic states to healthy egoic states prior to entering trans egoic states.
+10 We are implying through this tiered model that attempting to manage ego dysfunction and suffering by transcending the ego is a spiritual bypass of a developmental process.
+In other words, you have to be someone before you can be no one and jumping ahead is not ideal.
 This bypassing of a wounded, underdeveloped ego into mystical states yields experiences that are difficult to integrate into that still unhealed ego.
-This can lead to peak experiences of liberation, peace and beauty that are un-integrable into waking consciousness and lead to a need to repeatedly visit transpersonal states.
+This can lead to peak experiences of liberation, peace, and beauty un-integrable waking that into consciousness and lead to a need to repeatedly visit transpersonal states.

 The focus of Tier-1 is psychobiological integrity, a foundational requirement for further stable, integrable psychological and spiritual development.
-Imagine a scenario where someone has very unhealthy eating habits, they are eating nothing but sugar.
-They are not making neurotransmitters and their basic biology is not getting what it needs.
+Imagine a scenario where someone has very unhealthy eating habits: imagine they are eating mostly sugars and missing protein and fat from their diet.
+They are not making neurotransmitters, and their basic biology is not getting what it needs.
 Can this person conduct legitimate psychological or spiritual development on this foundation?
 Would it be appropriate for this person to try and resolve depression stemming from their lack of nutrition by having mystical experiences?
-Of course not, and the same is true of operating with a foundation compromised by a charged nervous system, unprocessed traumatic memory, dissociation and split subpersonalities.
+Of course not, and the same is true of operating with a foundation compromised by a charged nervous system, unprocessed traumatic dissociation, and split memory, personalities.

 While the second tier is less about your biological foundation, Tier-2 is still focused on your autobiographical self.
 It is not a trans egoic phase.
-The depth of work that can take place at this level is more significant than what is aimed for in Tier-1.
-Once you are not having a massive opioid dump in response to the events in your life, the classic psychedelic substances like psilocybin can get traction in your system.
+The depth of work that can occur at this level is a deeper cut than what is aimed at in Tier-1.
+Once you do not have a massive opioid release in response to the events in your life, the classic psychedelic substances like psilocybin can get traction in your system.
 Once you are much less biologically compromised by trauma, your system is far more capable of the shifts psilocybin beckons.
-Whereas Tier-1 deals with the events in your life, Tier-2 deals with the identity, the 'I' that was created in response to those events.
-There is a dismantling and restructuring of your very fabric of reality.
-This is a constructed level that you are not even aware you are operating inside of.
+Whereas Tier-1 deals with the events in your life, Tier-2 deals with the identity, the 'I' created in response to those events.
+There is dismantling and restructuring of your very fabric of reality.
+This is a constructed level that you are not even aware you are operating within.
 It is truly the unseeable and therapeutically unchangeable water we swim in, yet, Tier-2 psychedelic work has the capacity to make this aspect of your mind visible and alterable.
 Of course, this is a very destabilizing phase as the reference points and touchstones of reality you once knew, even as problematic and symptom inducing as it was, fall apart.
 A familiar reality, even a painful one, is something we will choose over groundlessness.
-This tier will typically be a months long process that your system intelligently will not allow unless you have enough of a healthy and stable internal foundation along with appropriate ongoing external support for it.
-Clients with mental health conditions short of a full Axis II personality disorder (i.e borderline, narcissistic) are able to successfully engage this tier.
+This tier will typically be a monthslong process that your system intelligently will not allow unless you have enough of a healthy and stable internal foundation and appropriate ongoing external support.
+Clients with mental health conditions short of a full Axis II personality disorder (i.e., borderline, narcissistic) can successfully engage this tier.